sahithyandev/s3/src/content/docs/data-communication-and-networking/06-digital-to-digital.md

 ### B8ZS

 [Bipolar](/data-communication-networking/encoding-decoding#bipolar-encoding) with 8-zero substitution.
 Based on [Bipolar-AMI](/data-communication-networking/digital-to-digital#bipolar-ami).
 Used to prevent long sequence of zeros in bipolar-AMI signals.
-Replaces 8 consecutive zeros with a special that intentionally includes 2 bipolar violations.
+Replaces 8 consecutive zeros with a special sequence that intentionally includes 2 bipolar violations.

 **If** the octet is full of zeros and:
 - Last voltage pulse preceding was +ve **then** encode as 000+-0-+